 Each year the Marine Corps accepts near 38,000 recruits who try to earn the title of United States Marine.
 The Marine Corps is the smallest branch of service with a size of roughly 180,000 active duty Marines.
 Our legacy is the first to fight and our reputation is fierce and lethal.

 Given all of that….what makes a civilian join the Marine Corps?
-Essex County Leathernecks speak out:
+Essex County Leathernecks and guests speak out:

 Name: John McDonald